ajhelmstetter/afrodyn/README.md

 ```bash
 path_to_dir_out="/home/helmstetter/output/annonaceae_$JOB_ID/";
 ```
-This must be done for:
+This must be done for all of the scripts run via qsub

-hybpiper.sh
-paralogs.sh
-align.sh
-genetrees.sh
-concat.sh

 ### 0.3 Load modules and install prerequisites